MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/app-governance-get-started.md

 To begin using the app governance add-on to Microsoft Cloud App Security:

 1. Verify your account has the [appropriate level of licensing](#licensing-for-app-governance).
-App governance is an add-on feature for Microsoft Cloud App Security (MCAS), and thus MCAS must be present in your account as either a standalone product or as part of the various license packages listed below.
+App governance is an add-on feature for Microsoft Cloud App Security (MCAS), and thus MCAS must be present in your account as either a standalone product or as part of the various license packages.
 1. You must have one of the [administrator roles](#administrator-roles) listed below to access the app governance pages in the portal.
 1. Your organization's billing address must be within one of the [supported areas of North America, Europe, or Africa](app-governance-countries.md) in order to activate the free trial.